emnl/dancejs/README.md

 # Dancejs

-Dancejs is diet Haskell in Javascript (unt CoffeeScript).
+Dancejs is diet Haskell in Javascript (and CoffeeScript).
 It's kind of a step-sister to [Underscore](http://underscore.com).
 While Underscore has its strict ways, Dancejs, released under the BeerWare license, does functional things a bit more out of hand and awesome.
-Imagine dragging a monkey to a bohemic rails party, yeah.

 Basically you can do gnarly functional programming in [CoffeeScript](http://jashkenas.github.com/coffee-script/) and Javascript.

 Dance is **STRONGLY** influenced by [Haskell](http://haskell.org/) and its standard library.

-(dance.min.js 4KB < underscore-min.js 11KB)
+(dance.min.js 4KB < underscore-min.js 12KB)

 ## TODO

-There a few things in need of cleaning up, this is a rough port to coffee from move.
 The tests needs to be rewritten into a more coffee-like syntax.
 The readme also needs a bit of work, a few coffee/javascript examples would also be nice.